Zee221B/DataAnalytics/README.md

 ### Exporting the data to a combined_data.csv file
 Using Pandas, I exported the final master dataframe into one file called combined_data.csv.
 I ensured that the file contains header titles for each column.
 Using the command line interface, I copied the file to my S3 bucket using the aws s3 cp command.
 I finally downloaded a copy from AWS S3 to my local machine.

+## Integrating Tableau Desktop with PostgreSQL RDS

+With my combined_data.csv ready, I could now connect pgAdmin to the PostgreSQL RDS database in the AWS console.
+In pgAdmin I created a new server called production_server and connected that to the PostgreSQL RDS database using the endpoint.
+Within the server I created a database called flights_analytics_database and within that database, a table called flights.
+This table has the same number of columns and the same column types as those in the combined_data.csv file, but I added an extra column called id as the primary key.
+I could then import the combined_data.csv file into the database.
+In the properties window that pops-up, made sure to select Import, csv as the format, (,) as the delimiter, and enabled Header.
+On the Columns tab at the top of the menu I removed the id column from the list of columns to import (otherwise I would get an error).

+I could now calculate some statistics:
+How many total records does the table contain?
+Does it have the same number of records as those in the combined_data.csv file?

+Which year had the most number of total inbound and outbound flights?
+Which country is the most popular destination for flights?

 ## Installation instructions